joaomoreno/gulp-atom-electron/README.md

 - `platform` - kind of OS (`darwin`, `linux`, `win32`)

 The following options are **optional**:
+- `quiet` - suppress a progress bar when downloading
 - `token` - GitHub access token(to avoid request limit.
 You can grab it [here](https://github.com/settings/tokens))

 - `arch` - the processor architecture (`ia32`, `x64`)